The Pentacon Six System

 Durability

 Some 50 or more years after manufacture, the lens is optically as good as new, as are the aperture blades.
 The metal parts of the lens barrel also show minimal signs of wear - an indication of the quality of manufacture and the care taken by the previous owner(s).
 However, the rubber ring that is recessed into (and extends above) the aperture control ring is beginning to perish in some places, as may be visible in the above two photos.
 (Look at the underside of the lens, where there is a missing section of rubber, and one end is coming away.)
 Fortunately, it is possible to obtain suitable replacement material for this, but I wanted you to see the original before I changed it.
+I notice from the images received from Novoflex in 2016 that later versions of this lens head did not have the rubber-covered aperture ring but a ring in fluted metal (with narrow, straight, longitudinal cuts in the metal) see first and third images here.

 The shoulder/chest rifle stock

 For hand-held operation there is a very impressive chest or shoulder support (called “PISTOCK-66” by Novoflex).
 The rear section, which has been folded down to an approximately 45° position in this photograph, can be locked at any suitable angle.
-When pressed against the chest, it can held at a suitable height by placing round one’s neck a leather strap that connects to eyelets at the back of the stock but that is not attached from this photo.
+When pressed against the chest, it can held at a suitable height by placing round one’s neck a leather strap that connects to eyelets at the back of the stock but that is not attached for this photo.

 It will be clear that the front grip/support tube on the rifle stock prevents the tripod plate on the lens barrel from being used, but in practice one will presumably either use a tripod or use the rifle stock, so this should not be a problem.
 If one wants to have both available, it is easy to unscrew and remove the grip/support tube in order to use the tripod plate.